asynkron/protoactor-go/README.md

     case *actor.Stopping:
         fmt.Println("Stopping, actor is about shut down")
     case *actor.Stopped:
-        fmt.Println("Stopped, actor and it's children are stopped") case *actor.Restarting:
+        fmt.Println("Stopped, actor and its children are stopped") case *actor.Restarting:
         fmt.Println("Restarting, actor is about restart")
     case Hello: